cs3org/OCM-API/IETF-RFC.md

-4. Otherwise, if `protocol.name` = `multi`, the receiver MUST inspect the `protocol.webdav.uri` property: if it's a complete URI, the receiver MUST make a HTTP PROPFIND request against it to access the remote resource.
-If it only contains an identifier `<key>`, the receiver MUST make a HTTP PROPFIND request to `https://<sender-host><sender-ocm-path>/<key>` in order to access the remote resource.
+4. Otherwise, if `protocol.name` = `multi`, the receiver MUST inspect the `protocol.webdav.uri` property: if it's a complete URI, the receiver MUST make a HTTP PROPFIND request against it to access the Remote Resource.
+If it only contains an identifier `<key>`, the receiver MUST make a HTTP PROPFIND request to `https://<sender-host><sender-ocm-path>/<key>` in order to access the Remote Resource.
 Additionally, the receiver MUST pass an `Authorization: bearer` header with either the short-lived bearer token obtained in step 2, if applicable, or the `protocol.webdav.sharedSecret` value.

-In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a resource within that shared folder, it SHOULD append its relative path to that URL.
+In all cases, in case the Shared Resource is a folder and the Receiving Server accesses a Resource within that shared folder, it SHOULD append its relative path to that URL.
 In other words, the Sending Server SHOULD support requests to URLs such as `https://<sender-host><sender-ocm-path>/path/to/resource.txt`.

-Additionally, if `protocol.<protocolname>.requirements` includes `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA, or prompt the consmer in order to elevate their session, if applicable.
+Additionally, if `protocol.<protocolname>.requirements` includes `mfa-enforced`, the Receiving Server MUST ensure that the Receiving Party has been authenticated with MFA, or prompt the consumer in order to elevate their session, if applicable.

 # Share Deletion